bketelsen/bkencore/content/pages/now.md

 ## That Florida Life

 I still hate Florida, but nearly everybody I love is here.
 So I'm still here, I guess.
 It's too hot, too humid, and some of the people are downright scary.
+Oh yeah, and practically every animal here is interested in killing you.

 ## Encore API

 I'm powering my "Personal API" with [encore](https://encore.dev). _This has really opened up so many possibilites_.
 I have micro-service style APIs for things like the blog, twitter, my email newsletter, a URL shortener and then some fun composite services that do things like auto-tweet new posts or send email notifications to subscribers of the blog for new articles.
 I'm just getting started, and I'm expecting that this will evolve rapidly into a really cool hub for all my digital world.

+Last update 1 May 2022